A special Higgs challenge: Measuring the mass and production cross section with ultimate precision at FCC-ee: Introduction: State of the art

 The precise measurement of the ZH cross section can also give access to the Higgs boson self-coupling $g_{\rm HHH}$ via loop diagrams (shown in the left panel of Fig.~\ref{fig:h3-TGC-atEE}) as was realised for the first time in Ref.~\cite{McCullough:2013rea}.
 Indeed, the contribution of these diagrams to the ZH cross section amounts to $\sim$2\% at 240\,GeV and $\sim$0.5\% at 365\,GeV~\cite{DiMicco:2019ngk}, similar to or significantly larger than the experimental precision expected at FCC-ee.
-The dependence of the ZH cross section on the centre-of-mass energy allows in addition the $g_{\rm HZZ}$ and $g_{\rm HHH}$ couplings to be determined separately in a robust and model-independent manner, as displayed in the right panel of Fig.~\ref{fig:h3-TGC-atEE}.
+The dependence of the ZH cross section on the centre-of-mass energy allows in addition the $g_{\rm HZZ}$ and $g_{\rm HHH}$ couplings to be determined separately in a robust and model-independent manner~\cite{DiMicco:2019ngk,DiVita:2017vrr}, with a relative precision illustrated in the right panel of Fig.~\ref{fig:h3-TGC-atEE}.
 The corresponding contribution to the WW fusion cross section is almost independent of $\sqrt{s}$~\cite{DiVita:2017vrr,Maltoni:2018ttu}, which offers a complementary constraint on $g_{\rm HHH}$.
 No meaningful constraint can be obtained with one single centre-of-mass energy.
 Altogether, with the $\sigma_{\rm ZH}$ accuracy given in Table~\ref{tab:HiggsMeasurements}, a precision of $\pm 33\%$ can be achieved at FCC-ee on the Higgs self-coupling, reduced to $\pm 24\%$ with four interaction points (and therefore, four detectors) instead of two~\cite{DiMicco:2019ngk,Blondel:2018aan}.
-The first 3-to-4\,$\sigma$ evidence of the existence of the Higgs self-coupling is therefore within reach in 15 years at FCC-ee, a unique feature among all EW and Higgs factories currently contemplated (ILC$_{250}$, CLIC$_{380}$, CEPC$_{240}$, and FCC-ee$_{240 {\rm \,to\,} 365}$).
+The first 3-to-4\,$\sigma$ evidence of the existence of the Higgs self-coupling is therefore within reach in 15 years at FCC-ee, a unique feature among all low-energy $\rm e^+e^-$ EW and Higgs factories currently contemplated.